 iPad Filmmaking On A Budget

 Many filmmakers waste years saving up to have the “right” equipment before attempting to make a movie.
-But according to filmmaker Jerry Kokich, all you really need is an iPad and a few great apps.
+However, filmmaker Jerry Kokich says you only need an iPad and a few great apps.
 Jerry stopped by filmmaking stuff to provide his tips for iPad filmmaking on a budget.

 I love technology.
-I grew up loving science fiction, Star Trek, the fledgling US space program and all types of high tech-gadgets.
+I grew up loving science fiction, Star Trek, the fledgling US space program, and all types of high-tech gadgets.
 I also love simplicity.
 Needlessly complex things annoy the crap out of me.
-Add to that my old-fashioned nature and It has been difficult, at times, to reconcile these things, especially in the area of filmmaking.
+Add to that my old-fashioned nature, and It has been difficult, at times, to reconcile these things, especially in filmmaking.

 Technology and filmmaking go hand in hand.
-Even in the days of hand-cranked silent film cameras, they were state of the art, the most advanced filmmaking tools available.
-Most of the time, technological advances have been great.
-We now have better sound, better lenses, better film stock.
+Even in the days of hand-cranked silent film cameras, they were state-of-the-art, the most advanced filmmaking tools available.
+Most of the time, technological advances have been significant.
+We now have better sound, lenses, and film stock.
 And then there was digital technology with better sensors.
 You get the idea.

 Stop Buying Filmmaking Equipment and Make Something

-Despite all the good, some of the time, these advances have stopped filmmakers on their tracks, especially now, when state of the art changes day by day.
-Many filmmakers get stuck because they insist on having the latest and greatest of technology.
-If it came out yesterday, but today’s version goes to eleven, the old one is crap, and the new one is God’s gift… Until tomorrow’s version.
+Despite all the good, these advances have sometimes stopped filmmakers in their tracks, especially now, when the state-of-the-art changes daily.
+Many filmmakers get stuck because they insist on having the latest and greatest technology.
+If it came out yesterday, but today's version goes to eleven, the old one is crap, and the new one is God's gift… Until tomorrow's version.

 Filmmakers who have to have the latest stuff do this all the time.
-They are also the people who never get anything done, because they are always waiting for the next best thing.
-And the next best thing is SOOOOO much better than what they have.
-Keep in mind that the equipment they have in their closet used to be the next best thing.
-They’re also spending money on things that might make their stuff look great, when they should be focused on telling a great story.
+They also never get anything done because they are always waiting for the next best thing.
+And the next best thing is SO much better than what they have.
+Remember that the equipment they have in their closet used to be the next best thing.
+They're also spending money on things that might make their stuff look great when they should be focused on telling a great story.

 I love technology, but only when it helps you get things done.
 I love simplicity.
-And for the perfect low budget filmmaker, there is a tool that combines both both technology and simplicity, at relatively low cost, I give you…
+And for the perfect low-budget filmmaker, there is a tool that combines technology and simplicity at a relatively low cost; I give you…

 The iPad